 After being bred by Norse settlers, the Icelandic horse grew to be one of the hardiest horse breeds.
 These horses can handle the harsh conditions of Iceland, including intense snow storms and high winds.
 As a result, they more than survive in cold weather – they thrive in it.

 It’s believed that Icelandic Horses arrived around 860 and 935 AD when brought over by Norse settlers’ ships.
 It’s believed that this horse was selected because they are short and sturdy, making them easier to transport via ship.
-Since arriving in Iceland, the horses have further been selectively bred for the conditions.
+Since arriving in Iceland, these horses have further been selectively bred for the conditions.

 Interestingly, the Icelandic parliament prohibited bringing any other horse breeds into the country in 980 AD.
 To this day, Icelandic Horses are considered one of the purest breeds in the world.
 They still thrive in Iceland, but they aren’t commonly found elsewhere.